AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

 same file later and encountering an error about duplicate policies from having the same name and details.

-An important consideration when implementing this is since policies and other data in iCon are assigned and identified by a unique alphanumeric string id, there is a need for `Model` to generate new random ids not yet present in iCon.
+An important consideration when implementing this is since policies and other data in iCon are assigned and identified by a unique alphanumeric string ID, there is a need for `Model` to generate new random ids not yet present in iCon.

 Therefore, in implementation, the class `UnassignedPolicy` was created to facilitate the above described behaviour.
 The parser class `PolicyFileParser` parses and returns `UnassignedPolicy` objects before they are assigned ids, which are